oorrwullie/yii2-babelfishfood/README.md

 php yii migrate --migrationPath=@vendor/oorrwullie/yii2-babelfishfood/migrations
 ```

 You select supported languages using the active column for that language in the database.
+We recommend writing a migration to update your active languages, and turn off any of the default that you are not using.

 Configure the component in common/config/main.php: